stl-insta/cv-index-search-api/README.md

 We also use Postman to test easily our queries and we share our requests on Collections.

 ![image](https://user-images.githubusercontent.com/28400679/138573586-6195cfaa-204f-44ea-b5d7-194a26287ebd.png)

-### Kibana
-Kibana is a free and open user interface that let us visualize Elasticsearch data and navigate the Elastic Stack.

 ### File parsing
 We use [tesseract OCR ](https://github.com/tesseract-ocr/tesseract) to read PDF files content.